metaplex-foundation/developer-hub/src/pages/bubblegum/verify-collections.md

 ## Set and Verify a Collection

 If the **Collection** object has not been set on the Compressed NFT yet, the **Set and Verify Collection** instruction can be used to set it and verify it at the same time.
 This instruction accepts the same parameters as the **Verify Collection** instruction but also requires the **Tree Creator Or Delegate** attribute to be passed as a Signer if it is different than the collection authority.

-Note that is possible to mint a Compressed NFT directly into a collection by using the **Mint to Collection V1** instruction [documented here](/bubblegum/mint-cnfts#minting-to-a-collection).

 {% dialect-switcher title="Set and Verify the Collection of a Compressed NFT" %}
 {% dialect title="JavaScript" id="js" %}